|Vintage Pulp||Jan 13 2017|

 |Vintage Pulp||Aug 20 2012|

-Above, five excellent if morbid paperback covers showing a favorite pose of pulp artists—the beautiful supine dead woman with staring eyes and—just to make it a little creepy—nice cleavage.
-Art by Maurice Thomas, Rudolph Belarski, Willard Downes, George Geygan, and uncredited.
+Above, seven excellent if morbid paperback covers showing a favorite pose of pulp artists—the beautiful supine dead woman with (just to make it extra creepy) nice cleavage.
+It's amazing how similar these covers are.
+Art is by Maurice Thomas, Rudolph Belarski, Willard Downes, George Geygan, Harry Schaare, and unknowns.